osmosis-labs/osmosis/x/poolmanager/README.md

 Not shown here is a separate KVStore, which holds overrides for the defaultTakerFee.

 The module account that holds all taker fees prior to distribution is named the `taker_fee_collector`.
-This used to be two separate module accounts, but was combined into one to simplify the distribution process.
+Prior to swapping and distributing non-native taker fees to the community pool, these tokens are sent to the `non_native_fee_collector_community_pool` module account.
+This done so that, if a swap fails, the tokens that fail to swap are not grouped back into the taker fees for stakers in the next epoch.
+It also allows us to skip calculating the taker fees for non-native tokens that go to stakers, since it ends up being whatever is left over.

 Lets go through the lifecycle to better understand how taker fee works in a variety of situations, and how the module account and distribution parameters are used depending on the input token.